ayoung42/5071_Kelp_Temp/README.md

 Thanks to all MRC volunteers for hundreds of hours on the water collecting data.

-Thnaks to Sydney Golden for her work in previous courses exploring correlations between temperature and kelp health.
+Thanks to Sydney Golden for her work in previous courses exploring correlations between temperature and kelp health.